 - "UNESCO World Heritage Site: Bwindi Impenetrable National Park" at UNESCO Geek

 I spent a month as a volunteer at the Uganda Wildlife Education Center in Entebbe.
 Mostly I worked with the chimpanzees, feeding and observing them.
 The UWEC is the only sanctuary in the country to take in orphaned wildlife; they have traveled all over the country to rescue animals.
 There are no rehab and release programs or sanctuaries, so the animals become citizens of the UWEC.
-The center is then open to the public for viewing, and is also known as the Entebbe zoo.
-As an underfunded entity in a Third World country, it's a fairly primitive operation, and yet, I hope you will see from my stories the care the zookeepers bestow on their animals to the best of their abilities.
+The center is then open to the public for viewing, and is also known as the Entebbe Zoo.
+As an underfunded entity in a Third World country, it's a fairly primitive operation, and yet, I hope you will see from my stories the care the zookeepers bestow on their animals to the best of their limited abilities.
 My posts from the UWEC detail my daily life there among the animals and particularly the chimpanzees.

-Posts in Chronological Order (as I wrote):
+Posts from the UWEC in Chronological Order (as I wrote):

 Creepy Crawlies, Tattoos and Phone Calls Wherein: